jonaselgammal/GPry/doc/source/installation.rst

 --------------

 GPry requires **python** (version ≥ 3.8), the python package manager **pip** (version ≥ 21.3.1).
-The required packages (cobaya, scikit-learn, numpy, scipy, dill) will be automatically installed by pip.
+The required packages (cobaya, scikit-learn, numpy, scipy, dill, mpi4py) will automatically be installed by pip.

 To check if you have Python installed, type ``python --version`` in the shell, and you should get ``Python 3.[whatever]``.
 Then, type ``python -m pip --version`` in the shell,